moutro/moutro/README.md

 - :zap: In my free time, I build sites in Wix using Velo and the Wix Editors.
 I am working on dev learning to get my skills up (React and JS, mainly).
 I also like to write some blog posts and articles - Dev related, of course 😏.

-- :zap: In my free time, I build sites in Wix, work in Velo, take JS and React courses, build and sometimes write engineering blog posts and articles for fun

 ---

 ### :hammer_and_wrench: Languages and Tools :